gauthamdixit/Generative-Models/README.md

 NOTE:

 The ckpt file which containes the saved weights is NOT included as it is too large.
-In order to run this, you will need the ckpt file (which I can provide) or train the model from scratch which is extremely resource intesive to say the least.
+In order to run this, you will need the ckpt file (which I can provide) or train the model from scratch which is extremely resource intensive to say the least.

 Algorithm: